ThomasHezard/RealTimeAudioProcessing/S1-Python_AudioProcessor/README.md

 # Offline Audio Processor

-## Introduction

 This project is the step 1 of the main project [Real-time audio processing](https://github.com/ThomasHezard/RealTimeAudioProcessing) written for Python.
 Please refer to the README of main project for more information.

 ---

 ## Author

-Thomas Hézard - Audio scientist and developer www.thomashezard.com
+Thomas Hézard - Audio scientist and developer
+www.thomashezard.com
 thomas.hezard [at] thz.fr

 ---

 ## License